 However, ITS systems continue to attract interest for their growth, research, benefits, and applications”[4], as AI is gradually becoming an important tool for solving difficult problems with the development of computers[5] [6].

-Chatgpt for instance has become AI “The star of the show” parallel to w3schools.com in this modern era, when it comes to Artificial Intelligence in education (AIED), especially the aspect of Intelligent Tutoring Systems in computer science education where it can be used in multi-engineered ways.
+ChatGPT for instance has become ITS “The star of the show” in this modern era, when it comes to Artificial Intelligence in education (AIED), especially the aspect of Intelligent Tutoring Systems in computer science education where it can be used in multi-engineered ways.

-Chatgpt is a large language model or a chatbot system developed by Open AI and was released in November 2022, based on GPT -3.5 and GPT -4 architecture model, trained to understand and generate human-like text, as well as to perform a wide range of natural language processing, answering user questions and can provide responses that are relevant and coherent to a specific topic.
-In computer science Chatgpt is a very useful toolkit for developers in areas like debugging [7], as well as perform diverse programming-related task such as code completion, text-to-code and image generation, code optimization and snippet prediction, refactoring, document generation and solutions to technical queries etc. which make learning programming languages facile and less challenging to newbies and even some experienced developers[8].
+ChatGPT is a large language model or a chatbot system developed by Open AI and was released in November 2022, based on GPT -3.5 and GPT -4 architecture model, trained to understand and generate human-like text, as well as to perform a wide range of natural language processing tasks, like answers to user questions and provide responses that are relevant and coherent to a specific topic.
+In computer science ChatGPT is a very useful toolkit for developers in areas like debugging [7], and performs diverse programming-related task such as code completion, text-to-code and image generation, code optimization and snippet prediction, refactoring, document generation and solutions to technical queries etc. which make learning programming languages facile and less challenging to newbies and even some experienced developers[8].

-Similarly, W3schools.com provides the “teach yourself”, “when as needed” platform for learning programming in its simplicity.
-This website has embedded AI tools and technology to help you run sample code to better help you understand each syntax, programming subject topic and sub-topics and provides real-time feedback.
+Similarly, W3schools.com (an educational website launched in 1998), provides the “teach yourself tutorials”, references on topics and “when as needed” platform for learning programming in its simplicity.
+This website has embedded technology to help you run sample code to better help you understand each syntax, programming subject topic and sub-topics and delivers real-time feedback.

-Significance:

 Over the past few years, Intelligent Tutoring Systems (ITSs) have gained a great deal of attention in the field of education.
 It has been shown in numerous studies that intelligent tutoring systems can greatly enhance students' learning outcomes, especially in difficult and time-consuming subjects[9].
 In retrospect, ITSs have been used as a teaching assistant and platforms for providing individualized and adaptive learning to students since its inception.

 The significance of this intelligent tutoring system lies in its capacity to improve students’ learning outcomes and quality of education.
 Technologies such as auto test generation, learners assessment, auto grading among others, helps minimize instructors workload to a great extent.
 [10] They have the potential to transform teaching and learning practices by providing real-time feedback and facilitating decision-making using artificial intelligence and machine learning algorithms [11].
 Despite its phenomenal rate of significance, Literature reviews from other studies reveal doubts, questions, and concerns surrounding the possibilities of ITSs, which proposes the need for further research into the perception, experiences and potential of ITSs in education.
-However, to further demonstrate the diverse application of ITSs, this paper aims to compare the learning experience of senior computer science students in using w3schools and chatgpt to learn python programming at Eastern Connecticut State University.
-The data from this research will help examine and analyze the potential of w3schools.com and chatgpt in computer science education.
+However, to further demonstrate the diverse application of ITSs, this paper aims to compare the learning experience of senior computer science students in using w3schools and ChatGPT to learn python programming at Eastern Connecticut State University.
+The data from this research will help examine and analyze the potential of w3schools.com and ChatGPT in computer science education.
 And will allow user to evaluate and better understand their effectiveness to help them make a choice of preference among the two.
-Also, it will be a valuable resource to establish new research in broader perspective of exploring the challenges, potentials and deeper into other areas of ITS.
+Also, it will be the beginning of a research program to establish research in broader perspectives of exploring the challenges, potentials and deeper dive into other areas of ITS.

 Methodology: